ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 #### From _Southwestern advocate._

 #### 1875-05-06 &middot; New Orleans, La.

 [This text is not available under an open license.]

 ---

 ## [From _Public ledger._](https://chroniclingamerica.loc.gov/lccn/sn85033673/1875-05-12/ed-1/seq-3)

 #### 1875-05-12 &middot; Memphis, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ProftaSOr Wilder gives these short
+rules for action in case of accident: For
+i -..L :j l l ; , .
+uusi in ine eyes, avoid ruDDing; aasn
+water into them; remove cinders, etc ,
-ith the round point of a lead pencil.
+with the round point of a lead pencil.
 Remove insects from the ear by tepid
 water; never put a hard instrument into
 thn ear.
 If an Arterv ia rut enmnrsat .